 04 of 07

 Whether you're moving from a large city to a small town or from a small town to a large city, feeling like you're part of a community takes time and effort on your part.
-It also means finding those things that you connect with whether it's volunteering or finding a new job or getting involved with your child's school.
+It also means finding those things that you connect with, whether it's volunteering, finding a new job, joining a club, or getting involved with your child's school.
 Check out these tips for getting involved in your neighborhood.Continue to 5 of 7 below.

 05 of 07